Convert

 JSON Lines to JSON

-Because every line is a separate JSON object, the output as a whole is not valid JSON.
+Because, in .jsonl mode, every line is a separate JSON object, the output as a whole is not valid JSON.
 It can, however, be trivially transformed into a valid JSON array by appending a comma to each line and topping and tailing with square brackets.
+One may use jq from the command line to perform this operation:

 Caveats and Gotchas